tayganr/purviewlab/modules/module01.md

 Create an Azure Purview account using the Azure portal.

+## Table of Contents

+1. Create an Azure Purview Account
+2. Grant Access to Azure Purview's Data Plane
+3. Open Purview Studio

 <div align="right"><a href="#module-01---create-an-azure-purview-account">↥ back to top</a></div>

-## Create an Azure Purview Account
+## 1. Create an Azure Purview Account

 1. Sign in to the [Azure portal](https://portal.azure.com) with your Azure account and from the **Home** screen, click **Create a resource**.